Polskig/Group5-KJME/Vibration/Vibration Cross-device/README.md

 # Vibrations

+The code unfortunately only works on android and best on chrome!!!

 This code shows how to control different vibration pattern from the computer to the phone when you press a certain button.

 Link to vibration api: (https://googlechrome.github.io/samples/vibration/).
 Download the folder and install the npm to it.